-Gwen Stefani Celebrates 24th Anniversary Of No Doubt’s Iconic Album, Tragic Kingdom With Throwback Photo
+Gwen Stefani Celebrates 24th Anniversary Of No Doubt’s Iconic Album, ‘Tragic Kingdom,’ With Throwback Photo

 “Wow, I was just 10 years old and this was the first album I ever purchased.
 Still play it to this day.
 Thank you for the jams of my life,” another added.

-A couple of famous faces chimed into the commentary as well- but one of them is a current co-worker of Gwen’s.
+A couple of famous faces chimed into the commentary as well, and one of them is a current co-worker of Gwen’s.

 “Holy sh*t I’m old,” wrote Carson Daly, the host of The Voice.

-According to Set List, Gwen performs a bunch of songs from Tragic Kingdom at her Las Vegas residency.
+According to Setlist, Gwen performs a bunch of songs from Tragic Kingdom at her Las Vegas residency.
 She recently promoted the concert series in an Instagram post in which she’s wearing an extravagant white gown that’s covered in rose petals.

 “My favorite part is getting to know the audience each night.
 I love interacting with them throughout the show,” she said of the experience in an interview with Las Vegas Magazine.
 “It is different every night and I love that.
 The show is a bit more theatrical than anything I’ve ever done and I have more freedom to do things I couldn’t do on tour, which has been exciting.”

-You can see Gwen Stefani weekly as she and her fellow judges, Kelly Clarkson John Legend and her boyfriend Blake Shelton, do battle on The Voice.
-The show airs on Mondays and Tuesdays at 8:00 pm ESt on NBC.
+You can see Gwen Stefani weekly as she and her fellow judges, Kelly Clarkson, John Legend, and her boyfriend, Blake Shelton, do battle on The Voice.
+The show airs on Mondays and Tuesdays at 8 p.m.
+ET on NBC.